 Dr Karin Von Hippel: Director-General, RUSI

-Fundraising for the restoration, redevelopment and modernisation of our building at 61 Whitehall, began in earnest in October 2018.
-With the superb leadership of Lord Hague, Sir John Scarlett, Sir Mick Davis and Dr Karin von Hippel, to date over £4.9 million has been secured.
-This means that over 50% of the appeal has been raised.
+Fundraising for the restoration, redevelopment and modernisation of our building at 61 Whitehall, is going well.
+With the superb leadership of Sir David Lidington, Sir John Scarlett, Sir Mick Davis and Dr Karin von Hippel, to date just shy of £7 million has been secured.
+This means that nearly 70% of the appeal has been raised.
 As a result of the fundraising success to date, building works commenced on site in January.

-RUSI is indebted to The Starr International Foundation, The Law Family Charitable Foundation, The Garfield Weston Foundation, Sir Mick Davis, The Exilarch’s Foundation, Mr Laurence Geller, Hintze Family Charitable Foundation, Google, His Grace the Duke of Wellington and many others, for their generous support.
+RUSI is indebted to The Exilarch’s Foundation, The Starr International Foundation, The Law Family Charitable Foundation, The Garfield Weston Foundation, Sir Mick Davis, Mr Laurence Geller, Hintze Family Charitable Foundation, Google, His Grace the Duke of Wellington and many others, for their generous support.

 CAN YOU HELP RUSI WITH ITS FUNDRAISING ?

 For more information on how you can assist RUSI raise the remaining £3.15 million, please contact: